mahirlabibdihan/dEducation-Database/README.md

 grant dba to c##deducation;
 ```

-5. Head over to your favourite database GUI and connect deducation with that
+5. Head over to your favourite database GUI and connect deducation with that.

 6. Import data from sql file depending upon the GUI.